NoamLeabo/FaceBar_Web_Version/README.md

 <img src="https://github.com/gideonn12/Foobar_p2_web/assets/30007559/8eee813a-c238-4d6e-ba63-a845826fa292">

 XII - by clicking on this button, you'll be able to create your own post.
 At FaceBar, we value reading so only posts with text are acceptable.
-You are able to add an image as well to add to your post!
+You are able to add an image as well to add some pazzaz to your post!
 <img src="https://github.com/gideonn12/Foobar_p2_web/assets/30007559/9138b5cf-aa89-4d82-8f35-d0f3c3798125">

 Enjoy FaceBar!